AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    output variables will be written to.

-   :param numpy.ndarray stateVector: an optional numpy array where the state vector variables will be writen.
+   :param numpy.ndarray stateVector: an optional numpy array where the state vector variables will be written.
 If
                        no state vector array is given, a new one will be constructed and returned.

                        This should be the same length as the model state vector.